9.6 Develop and deliver collaborative water quality education and outreach using local partnerships and networks

 Approach

-Fund the collaborative development and delivery of water quality education and outreach using public health, quality of life, and property values as relevant framing for communication on nutrient management.
-Immediate needs include:
+Continue to fund the collaborative development and delivery of water quality education and outreach using public health, quality of life, and property values as relevant framing for communication on nutrient management.

-2. Messaging about septic system BMPs such as regular inspection and maintenance and upgrades to advanced technologies (see Chapter 2.5).
+• Messaging about septic system BMPs such as regular inspection and maintenance and upgrades to advanced technologies (see Chapter 2.5).
+The Green Living Toolkit also provides BMPs for septic systems and provides resources to get connected with licensed septic system contractors for inspections, maintenance, and upgrading.

-5. Messaging using local food, food waste, and composting to frame communication about nutrient management (see Chapter 4.7).
+• Messaging using local food, food waste, and composting to frame communication about nutrient management (see Chapter 4.7).
+The Green Living Toolkit promotes resources from Sunshine Community Compost and Community Harvest SRQ.

-7. Development of a comprehensive homeowner BMP guide for water quality improvement practices and projects (see Chapter 7.1).
+• Development of a comprehensive homeowner BMP guide for water quality improvement practices and projects (see Chapter 7.1).
+The Healthy Ponds Collaborative (HPC) developed a comprehensive HOA BMP guide for restoring and maintaining healthy stormwater ponds.

-10. Messaging on blue-green algae and red tide, including impacts on environmental and public health.
+3. Messaging on blue-green algae and red tide toxicity, including impacts on environmental and public health.

 Resources